poloclub/wordflow/README.md

 npm run dev
 ```

 Navigate to localhost:3000.
-You should see three Explainers running in your browser :)
+You should see Wordflow running in your browser :)

 ## Credits